palashsarkar18/treatment-program/README.md

 npm test
 ```

-Now, install the frontend dependencies, run the build, and start the app
+Now, install the frontend dependencies, run the build, and start the app in another powershell tab.
 ```
-cd ..
 cd client
 npm install
 npm run build